Exchange transfusion

-An exchange transfusion is a blood transfusion in which the patient's blood or components of it are exchanged with (replaced by) other blood or blood products.
+An exchange transfusion (ET) is a blood transfusion in which the patient's blood or components of it are exchanged with (replaced by) other blood or blood products.
 The patient's blood is removed and replaced by donated blood or blood components.
 This exchange transfusion can be performed manually or using a machine (apheresis).

-Most blood transfusions involve adding blood or blood products without removing any blood, these are also known as simple transfusions or top-up transfusions.
+Most blood transfusions involve adding blood or blood products without removing any blood; these are also known as simple transfusions or top-up transfusions.

 Exchange transfusion is used in the treatment of a number of diseases, including sickle-cell disease and hemolytic disease of the newborn.
 Partial exchange might be required for polycythemia.

 Nearly all exchange transfusions are allogeneic (that is, the new blood or blood products come from another person or persons, via donated blood); autologous exchange transfusion is possible (using autologous blood banking), but there are not many situations in which a need for it arises, as most autologous transfusions involve no exchange.

 Description

 An exchange transfusion requires that the patient's blood can be removed and replaced.
 In most cases, this involves placing one or more thin tubes, called catheters, into a blood vessel.
 The exchange transfusion is done in cycles: each one usually lasts a few minutes.

-The patient’s blood is slowly withdrawn (usually about 5 to 20 mL at a time, depending on the patient’s size and the severity of illness), and a slightly larger amount of fresh, prewarmed blood or plasma flows into the patient's body.
+The patient's blood is slowly withdrawn (usually about 5 to 20 mL at a time, depending on the patient's size and the severity of illness), and a slightly larger amount of fresh, prewarmed blood or plasma flows into the patient's body.
 This cycle is repeated until the correct volume of blood has been replaced.

 After the exchange transfusion, catheters may be left in place in case the procedure needs to be repeated.

 In diseases such as sickle cell anemia, blood is removed and replaced with donor blood.

-In conditions such as neonatal polycythemia, a specific amount of the child’s blood is removed and replaced with normal saline, plasma (the clear liquid portion of blood), or an albumin solution.
+In conditions such as neonatal polycythemia, a specific amount of the child's blood is removed and replaced with normal saline, plasma (the clear liquid portion of blood), or an albumin solution.
 This decreases the total number of red blood cells in the body and makes it easier for blood to flow through the body.

-Medical Uses
+Medical uses

-Sickle Cell Disease
+Sickle cell disease

 Transfusion therapy is used as an emergency procedure to treat life-threatening complications of sickle-cell disease as well as an elective procedure to stop these complications occurring.